JarryShaw/PyPCAPKit/docs/source/pep.rst

 ``RELAY_HMAC`` and its two signature parameters) could start whenever, since :class:`~pcapkit.protocols.internet.esp.ESP` has already established both the keying-context channel and the report-rather-than-raise policy.
-The one's-complement half (IPv4, TCP, UDP, ICMP/ICMPv6, OSPF) waits on a structural question it should not answer by itself: TCP, UDP and ICMPv6 checksums cover the IP pseudo-header, so a parsed protocol has to be able to reach its parent.
-That is a :class:`~pcapkit.protocols.protocol.Protocol` design decision, and settling it as a side effect of a checksum patch would be the wrong way round.
+The one's-complement half (IPv4, TCP, UDP, ICMP/ICMPv6, OSPF) needs the IP pseudo-header, and the owner has settled how: a **pseudo-protocol class** for the IP family, serving both the parsing and the constructing path, rather than a back-reference from a parsed protocol to its parent.
+So that half is no longer blocked on an open design question -- it is blocked only on someone defining that class, which is a bounded piece of work and the natural first step.